Skip to content

 ViscountViscountessThe Honourable [First name] [Last name]The Honourable [First name] [Last name]

 Title reference chart.
 William Alexander’s grandfather was an Earl, but not a Duke.
 Alexander’s father had no title.
-William was trying to get the HOuse of Lords to reinstate a family title of Lord (based on his grandfather’s title), but was the motion was never passed.
+William was trying to get the House of Lords to reinstate a family title of Lord (based on his grandfather’s title), but the motion was never passed.

 However, the House of Lords ultimately overruled Scottish law and denied Alexander the title in 1762.
 He continued to hold himself out as “Lord Stirling” regardless.
 Even General Washington sometimes referred to Alexander as “My Lord.”
-But it was the British that often mocked Alexander knowing that he was NOT a “Lord of Stirling.”
+But the British often mocked Alexander knowing he was NOT a “Lord of Stirling.”

 While hist birth name was William Alexander, document signatures show Alexander always wanted to be recognized as Stirling, and even signed documents to the fact.